-As of December 31, 2009, we had total cash and cash equivalents of \$51.0 million.
-The remaining construction costs related to our MPSV program and our fourth OSV newbuild program of approximately \$5.4 million and \$39.1 million, respectively, as of December 31, 2009 have been and will continue to be funded with cash on hand, projected cash flows from operations and borrowings available under our revolving credit facility.
+As of December 31, 2010, we had total cash and cash equivalents of \$127.0 million.
 During 2009, we used the majority of the net proceeds from a private placement of 8.000% senior notes to pay the then-outstanding \$200.0 million balance drawn under our revolving credit facility.
-In addition. we subsequently amended and extended our revolving credit facility to include an accordion feature that allows for the expansion of the facility up to an aggregate of \$350.0 million as discussed in Note 6 to our consolidated financial statements.
-The revolving credit facility as of February 15, 2010 remains undrawn.
-As of December 31, 2009, we had a posted letter of credit for \$0.9 million and had \$249.1 million of credit immediately available under our revolving credit facility.
-Our liquidity position is primarily dependent upon cash flows generated from operations, shipyard schedules, the achievement of construction milestones, and the potential sale of additional non-core assets.
-In addition, our liquidity may be affected should we access additional debt or equity financings.
+In addition, in late 2009 we subsequently amended and extended our revolving credit facility to include an accordion feature that allows for the expansion of the facility up to an aggregate of \$350.0 million as discussed in Note 6 to our consolidated financial statements.
+On March 14, 2011, we amended the credit agreement governing our revolving credit facility to adjust certain financial ratios and maintenance covenants to provide greater financial flexibility in light of the current market uncertainty in the GoM.
+The revolving credit facility as of March 15, 2011 remains undrawn.
+Excluding any potential cash requirements for growth opportunities that may arise, our cash on-hand of \$127.0 million as of December 31, 2010 and our internal cash projections indicate that our revolving credit facility will remain undrawn for the foreseeable future beyond 2011.
+As of December 31, 2010, we had a posted letter of credit for \$0.9 million and, subsequent to the March 2011 amendment, we have \$249.1 million of credit available under our revolving credit facility, for all uses of proceeds, including working capital, if necessary.
+Prior to the March 2011 amendment, the available borrowing capacity under our revolving credit facility was largely dependent on the use of the proceeds to be drawn on such facility.
+See the Debt section of Commitments and Contractual Obligations on page 55 for further discussion of our recently amended revolving credit facility.